Last chance to save Kyoto deal at climate talks

 Diplomats hope there will be some progress on funding to help developing countries most at risk from the effects of global warming, particularly in Africa and small island states.

-Rich nations have committed to a goal of providing $100 billion a year in climate cash by 2020.
-But the United States and Saudi Arabia have objected to some aspects of the Green Climate Fund that will help handle it.
+Rich nations have committed to a goal of providing $100 billion (64.3 billion pounds) a year in climate cash by 2020.
+But the United States and Saudi Arabia have objected to some aspects of the Green Climate Fund that will help manage it.

-There is also a chance that some wealthy nations will pledge deeper emissions cuts.
+There is also a chance that some nations will pledge deeper emissions cuts.

 But the debt crisis hitting the euro zone and the United States makes it unlikely those countries will provide more aid or impose new measures that could hurt their growth prospects.